 Rain Man the movie starred Tom Cruise and Dustin Hoffman.
 Hoffman was the Rain Man who happened to be brilliant with numbers and also a photographic memory.
 Hoffman and the Rain Man character was at the time recognised to have made the A word; autism, publicly visible.

 The HBOS Reading scandal, PPI and Libor are just three reasons of so many you should never, ever, trust your bank.

 Fore-warned is fore armed, don’t think for one minute these stories don’t affect you.
 Do you honestly think that any of the victims of these three scandals anticipated their banks would rip them off?
 Ask any of the victims that lost their homes or were forced to move homes due to the mortgage endowment shortfall scandal.
 All scandals were about money, money and more money.
 Pure greed by banks.

 STOP rip-off banks – Banks have a proven record of mis-trust by ripping off consumers; it’s time to start building bridges of trust between banks and their customers.
 A new banking infra-structure would be a good start.
 Putting trust at the heart of a new system would mean engaging independent qualified financial service compliance experts.
 All new bank schemes/promotions should be approved by a compliance chief, whose views and comments are recorded and passed to an independent compliance Watchdog.
 Consumers must know how the banking system works to begin to trust it, therefore transparency is key.

 How to beat the banks and save tens of thousands of pounds, euros, dollars whatever

-Follow my next blog to learn how, it’s explosive stuff.
+Follow my blogs to learn how.